alcover/buf/README.md

 ## Quick sample

-The *example/* folder shows a simple pager.
+The *example* folder shows a simple pager.
-It reads lines from `people.txt` and fills an output 'page' of limited size.
+It reads lines from a file and fills an output 'page' of limited size.
-When a page cannot accept more lines, it is sent.
+When the page cannot accept more lines, it is sent.

 Run `make && cd example && ./pager`